 As with everything else in this book, this is not to be actually implemented in any way.

-See How to Be a Motherfucking Pimp for the FREE, full book and other sage financial advice such as Ponzi schemes
+See How to Be a Motherfucking Pimp for the FREE, full book and other sage financial advice such as how to run Ponzi schemes

 It is time to debunk some long cherished institutional ideals.
 In what follows, I tried to explain to Pop Pontius, but I don’t think he had the financial acumen.
 Either way, he disregarded it.
 I knew Caesar Slick was incorrigible, so I left him to his own devices.
 In essence, the idea is that the pimp has no business providing a pension plan for his hoes.
 It is a product of bad inheritance and flawed ideology.
 Not only that, but the injury is doubled when it comes to hoes over against mainstream occupations.
 To see this, we need to mind a few considerations.